 Hey there!
 Today’s project had me stumped and I had to call in the big guns.
-Anytime I get stuck on a fix it project, I can always depend on Mr. Honey Do coming to the rescue.
+Anytime I get stuck on a repair job, I can always depend on Mr. Honey Do coming to the rescue.
 I’ve had this sideboard for a while in my home and knew at some point I would have to address the issue of repairing the rotted wood where the old casters were attached to the feet.
 The challenge would be to repair the rotted wood and add new caster wheels.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.